Headshot of Dr Singh

 I also work with local and national commissioning groups on the appropriate and effective use of biologic therapies in autoimmune and autoinflammatory diseases.

-I remain committed to reflective practice and ongoing learning — attending and presenting at weekly postgraduate teaching and national & international conferences, maintaining full appraisal and revalidation, and regularly seeking feedback from patients to improve the care I provide.
+I remain committed to reflective practice and ongoing professional development.
+This includes participating in weekly postgraduate teaching, presenting at national and international conferences, maintaining full appraisal and revalidation, and regularly seeking patient feedback to help improve the care I provide.

 Training, Research and Clinical Background